 What does the program fee include?

 International: Program fees include: airport pick-up and all in-country transportation, accommodations, most meals, cultural orientation and training, medical/evacuation insurance, contribution to community project and project administration.
 Program fees do not include: airfare to/from host country, immunizations/vaccines, visas, entry/exit taxes or costs during free time.

-Domestic: Program fees include: airport pick-up and transportation to site, accommodations, most meals, cultural orientation and training, contribution to community project and project administration.
+Domestic: Program fees include: airport pick-up and transportation to site, medical/evacuation insurance, accommodations, most meals, cultural orientation and training, contribution to community project and project administration.
 Program fees do not include: airfare, travel insurance, resident permits or visas.

 Who are Xperitas team leaders?